Kazman1596/Kazman1596/README.md

-### Hi there 👋

-Software developer currently enrolled in Tech Elevator's bootcamp!
+### Hi there 👋 Software developer currently enrolled in TechElevator's bootcamp!